symbol/symbol-docs/source/guides/transaction/asking-for-mosaics-with-aggregate-bonded-transaction.rst

 Prerequisites
 *************

-- Finish :doc:`creating an escrow with aggregate bonded transaction guide <creating-an-escrow-with-aggregate-bonded-transaction>`
+- Finish the :doc:`getting started section <../../getting-started/setup-workstation>`
-- A text editor or IDE
+- Have one :ref:`account with cat.currency <setup-getting-a-test-account>`
-- An account with XEM
+- Know how to :doc:`create accounts <../account/creating-and-opening-an-account>`

 ************************
 Let’s get into some code